ajoslin/angular-promise-tracker/README.md

 }
 ```

-2. Do some requests, and give 'em a tracker option in their config!
+2. Do some requests, and in their config add in a little option called `tracker`.

 ```js
 $http.get('/pizzaFlavor', { tracker: 'pizza' });